mitmadness/AssetBundleCompiler/README.md

 // Those assets could be anywhere on the filesystem.
 // To pass an array of paths, use bundle(...paths) syntax. await bundle('/abs/path/to/fbx', '/abs/path/to/texture', /* ... */)
-    // .for() is mandatory and tells the library what platform your asset bundle targets.
+    // .targeting() is mandatory and tells the library what platform your asset bundle targets.
     // You can either pass a predefined constant in BuildTargets, or a string,
     // matching the name of a member of the UnityEditor.BuildTarget enum.
     // @see https://docs.unity3d.com/ScriptReference/BuildTarget.html
-    .for(WebGL)
+    .targeting(WebGL)

     // Lets you install custom Editor scripts before asset bundle generation.
     // This is very useful, for example, to create an Asset Postprocessor to customize how